Official Raspberry Pi VPN Server with Access Server

 ssh ubuntu@[Raspberry Pi IP address]

-• On Windows 10, if you don’t already have an SSH client, you can use PuTTY or OpenSSH.
-(Find the steps for PuTTY or bash down below.)
+On Windows 10, if you don’t already have an SSH client, you can use PuTTY or OpenSSH.
+(The steps for PuTTY or bash are below.)

 Set a time zone